-Туре Risk Mitigation Piracy/Cybersecurity Piracy refers to the unauthorized The Company is committed use or reproduction of another's to mitigating piracy and work, such as music, films, cybersecurity risks through various measures.
-These or TV shows, without proper include implementing licensing or payment.
-It poses a rigorous process planning, significant threat to the industry's utilizing cyber threat detection revenue streams and can lead to and response tools and significant financial losses for employing tracking tools to content creators and distributors. monitor and prevent piracy Alongside piracy, cybersecurity content.
-The Company also threats are also on the rise, with the prioritizes strong enforcement industry becoming increasingly of intellectual property and reliant on digital platforms and ownership rights. management systems.
-Furthermore, the Company Cybersecurity risks include data remains vigilant in adhering breaches, malware and hacking to strict laws and regulations attempts that can compromise that have been amended to sensitive information. provide protection against film piracy.
+Piracy refers to the unauthorized use or reproduction of another's work, such as music, films, or TV shows, without proper licensing or payment.
+It poses a significant threat to the industry's revenue streams and can lead to significant financial losses for content creators and distributors.
+Alongside piracy, cybersecurity threats are also on the rise, with the industry becoming increasingly reliant on digital platforms and data management systems.
+Cybersecurity risks include data breaches, malware and hacking attempts that can compromise sensitive information.